secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 satisfy the intended compatibility requirements as denoted by its associated normal version.

-As it stands, we would have three different logics how version numbers are assigned for intermediate states, i.e. stored documents between two "approvals":
+As it stands, we would have three different logics, how version numbers are assigned for intermediate states, i.e. stored documents between two "approvals":

-1. initial version < 1 : each saved state gets a new version number, depending on the type of change made → the last version before 1.0.0-1 could be 0.832.12.
+1. initial version < 1:
+   - each saved state gets a new version number,
+   - depending on the type of change made → the last version before 1.0.0-1 could be 0.832.12.

-2. after the transition from approved → draft: here the "draft counter" is incremented by 1 and remains the same during the whole processing cycle until the next approval
+2  after the transition from approved → draft:
+   - here the "draft counter" is
+     incremented by 1 and remains the same during the whole processing cycle until the next approval

-    In this case, the changes that are then made in the "draft" state should be traceable via a change index of the draft counter
+   - In this case, the changes that are then made in the "draft" state should be traceable via a change index of the draft counter

-    1.0.0-1.0 becomes 1.0.0-1.1 with the first change in the draft state and increases with each further saved change up to 1.0.0-1.X
+   - 1.0.0-1.0 becomes 1.0.0-1.1 with the first change in the draft state and increases with each further saved change up to 1.0.0-1.X

-3. after the transition from published → draft, i.e. for a new version > 1.0.0:
+4. after the transition from published → draft, i.e. for a new version > 1.0.0:
-   Memory checks what type of change was made and increments major, minor, or patch by 1 accordingly, however a higher level change resets the lower level change back to 0 and each level can be incremented by 1 at most
-    → 1.0.0 can become only: 2.0.0, 1.1.0, 1.0.1
+   - It is checks what type of change was made compared to thet las published version and increments major, minor, or patch by 1 accordingly, however a higher level change resets the lower level change back to 0 and each level can be incremented by 1 at most → 1.0.0 can become only: 2.0.0, 1.1.0, 1.0.1

-    Here we will add the "draft counter" immediately when creating the new "draft" version (-1) and thereafter increment the draft index with each save (analog 2) )
+   - Here we will add the "draft counter" immediately when creating the new "draft" version (-1) and thereafter increment the draft index with each save (analog 2) )

 for versions > 1.0.0
 Here we will add the "draft counter" immediately when creating the new "draft"